saraemp/egusphere-2023-53/README.md

 The script can be run using Jupyter Notebook.
 The test for the package can be done with the notebooks;
  "3_postprocessing/Figures/Fig_6.ipynb" or "3_postprocessing/Figures/Fig_8.ipynb"

+##  Running model via Docker
+In order to reproduce the full model results you will need to re-run the model.
+The simplest way to do this is via using the badlandsmodel docker image.
+1. Download and install docker desktop from :  https://docs.docker.com/desktop/
+2. Follow the instruction on https://badlands.readthedocs.io/en/latest/install.html to initialize the badlands model within docker.
+The following commands can be used in Linux or Mac environments;
+    a. docker pull badlandsmodel/badlands
+    b. docker run -it -p 8888:8888 -v "$PWD":/live/share badlandsmodel/badlands
+3. Now you will need to download, navigate to and open this repository from your local machine within the docker environment.
+The easiest way to do this is with github;
+    a.
+Download and install Git on your machine from https://github.com/git-guides/install-git
+    b.
+Open a terminal (command prompt in windows) and clone this repo with the command -> "git clone https://github.com/saraemp/egusphere-2023-53_private.git"
+4. Copy and paste the address "localhost:8888" in your browser of choice to start docker.
+    a.
+Open the folder called "share"  (This will have all your files from your home directory)
+    b.
+Navigate to wherever you have cloned the git repository
+    c.
+Open the folder 2_model_runing (this has the model configuration and paramaters preset for you)
+    d.
+Open the notebook "Run.ipynb" and execute the model

-## Requirements
+## Running model locally
-You will need to install the packages necessary to run the package.
+You will need to install the dependencies necessary to run the package.
 Conversely, you can  use the command "pip install -r requirements.txt"
 All the dependencies required to run the package is listed in the requirements.txt file.

 ## Citing this package
 S. Polanco et al., “The flexural isostatic response of climatically driven sea-level changes on continental-scale deltas,” EGUsphere, vol. 2023, pp. 1–30, 2023, doi: 10.5194/egusphere-2023-53.